 - Heat a solid frying pan over medium heat.

 - Season the steaks generously with salt and pepper.

 - Pan fry the steaks to desired doneness - somewhere around 4 minutes per side for medium rare.
 An instant read thermometer is the only reliable guideline here.
 Different steaks, different stoves, different pans - nobody can figure this out except you and your thermometer.
 Cook to 125F for rare, 135 for medium.

 - Remove from pan and tent with foil.

 - Spoon off fat from pan.

-- Add chicken or veal stock and reduce by ½.
-Add the veal concentrate at this point if you are using it.
+Add chicken or veal stock and reduce by 1/2.
+Add the concentrated veal stock at this point if you are using it.
 If you don't have any please consider making some someday.
 It's flavour and mouthfeel dynamite.

 - Add the fresh thyme leaves.
 Add the accumulated juices from the steaks and simmer for another minute.
 Season with truffle salt or add a drizzle of truffle oil and adjust salt to taste.